 This means that Tajikistan is only in the middle of the field in terms of vaccination coverage.
 The vaccination rate is higher in 133 countries.

-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current COVID-19 pandemic, we update the worldwide case numbers daily.
+A list of all infections and deaths by country can be found on our COVID-19 virus topic page.

 Weight and size

-|Body height||172 cm||158 cm|
+|Body height||168 cm||158 cm|

 |HIV / Aids||0.02%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-Medical suppliesThe medical care provided by doctors and hospitals in Tajikistan is above average, but is not as good as the average within the EU.
-The country provides 4.8 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesThe medical care provided by doctors and hospitals in Tajikistan is above average and also exceeds the average achieved in the EU countries.
+The country provides 4.7 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 25 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 28 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.